julien-deramond/bootstrap-automatic-releases/README.md

 #### How to publish a new release for a patch version

 - Run `npm run publish-patch` to publish a new patch version
+- Manually build and publish the package to Nuget
+- Manually create the GitHub release from the tag

 #### How to publish a new release for a minor version

+- Run `npm run publish-minor` to publish a new patch version
+- Manually build and publish the package to Nuget
+- Manually create the GitHub release from the tag

 #### How to publish a new release for a major version

+- Run `npm run publish-major` to publish a new patch version
+- Manually build and publish the package to Nuget
+- Manually create the GitHub release from the tag

 ### After the release